dgcfung/blogger-2020/README.md

 ## Project Change Log

 1. Props were passed into Header.js to display login status.
-2. Adjustments were made to front end routes:
+2. Adjustments were made to front end route:
 <br>
 - PUT "/profile/:user_id/edit" to edit Profile